Widgets — core-ui/widget

 core-ui/widget/preset/preset_test.go — they cover the builder

-semantics, mounted route surface, preset defaults, and JSON state
+semantics, the mounted routes, preset defaults, and JSON state

 encoding.